northmendo/Appzuku/README.md

 ## Requirements
 - **Android Version**: 6.0 or higher.
-- **Shizuku**: Must be installed and configured to grant shell permissions.
+- **Shizuku or Root**: Shappky needs Root or Shizuku permission to work.
 ## Installation
 You can download and install Shappky via one of the following methods:
 **GitHub Releases**: Download the latest APK from the [Releases page](https://github.com/YasserNull/shappky/releases).